Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The date carried a private significance.
 Exactly 21 years earlier, on April 13, 1963, Rose had collected his first major league hit, a triple off Pittsburgh's Bob Friend at Crosley Field in Cincinnati.
 He had reached the milestone on the anniversary of his beginning.

-Rose was 42 years old, playing first base for the Montreal Expos in what amounted to a brief detour in a career defined by his years in Cincinnati and Philadelphia.
+Rose was 42 years old, playing left field for the Montreal Expos in what amounted to a brief detour in a career defined by his years in Cincinnati and Philadelphia.
 The Expos had signed him before the 1984 season, and Rose rewarded them immediately.
 The game was Montreal's home opener, and the crowd gave Rose a two-minute standing ovation when the hit dropped.

 The Expos won 5-1.
 Rose finished the game with two hits and a walk.